Little Rock, Arkansas

 More than three decades at Snell Prosthetic & Orthotic Laboratory and his tireless service to the community were cited when AY Magazine recently named him one of the 12 most powerful men in Arkansas.
 Working closely and developing mutually supportive relationships with legislators friendly to orthotic and prosthetic patient care issues recently earned Fleetwood the American Orthotic & Prosthetic Association’s 2010 Legislative Advocacy Award.
 Under Fleetwood’s direction as chair of the AOPA O&P Political Action Committee since 2006, the O&P political advocacy movement has gained significant momentum on behalf of the physically challenged.

-Elected to Easter Seals Board of Directors in October 2015, Mr. Fleetwood serves in 2016 as a member of the Development and Marketing Committee and the Nominating Committee.
+Elected to Easter Seals Board of Directors in October 2015, Mr. Fleetwood serves as a member of the Development and Marketing Committee and the Nominating Committee.